Please ID because it is the best way to reunite your family. Show you care, follow the law, display your love by licensing and identifying your pets.

 2. AT THE SHELTER: We also welcome you to come by the shelter to pay for your license during regular business hours which are Tuesday to Saturday 12 pm - 5 pm.
 An after hours drop-box is located at the front door.
 We are able to accept credit cards in person and over the phone.

-FINES: There are fines of $242 if you fail to obtain a dog license or if you own or are keeping an unlicensed dog.
-There is a $10 late penalty if a license is not purchased within 30 days of expiration, and a $25 fee if a license is not purchased and dog is impounded or a citation is issued.
+FINES: Failure to obtain a dog license may result in a $242 fine.
+There is a $25 fee if a license is not purchased and your dog is impounded or a citation is issued.